Esri/i3s-spec/profiles/bim/docs/filterWireFrame.md

 # Filter style wire frame

-Shows all features, that do not comply to the filter of the BIM Building Scene Layer, as wire frame with an edge line.
+Shows all features that do not comply to the filter of the BIM Building Scene Layer.
+For example, a wire frame with an edge line.

 ### Properties